stone-zeng/stone-zeng.site/_posts/2020-12-17-modular-tensor-category-1.md

 fmap (f . g) == fmap f . fmap g  -- Preserve composition
 ```

 Let's see an example.
-First we have a function that convert an integer to string:
+First, we have a function that converts an integer to a string:

 ```haskell
 show :: Int -> String